 project layout, if it exists.
 Those files will also have the

 Ursula K. Le Guin.

-collections: my_collection: output: true defaults: - scope: path: "" type: "my_collection" # a collection in your site, in plural form values: layout: "default"
+collections: my_collection: output: true defaults: - scope: collection: "my_collection" values: layout: "default"

 In this example, the

 default inside the collection with the name